CMihai99/fyndro/README.md

 <a id="device-support"><h2>Device support</h2></a>

-At the moment, we aim to support all major brands.
-Any issue in any of the devices listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D">should be reported as a bug</a>:
+At the moment, we aim to support all major devices.
+Any issue in any of the device types listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D" target="_blank">should be reported as a bug</a>:

 - High Resolution Desktops
 - Regular Desktops and Laptops